gyhou/gyhou.github.io/aboutme.md

 ---
 <span class="fa fa-user about-icon"></span>
 ## Summary
 Data scientist and a fast learner with 5 years of work experience and interest in providing analytics and development competency for a company.
-Projects include exploratory data analysis, machine learning, and data visualization to solve challenging industrial problems.
+Projects include exploratory data analysis, machine learning and data visualization to solve challenging industrial problems.

 <span class="fa fa-code about-icon"></span>
 ## Technical Skills